Diabetes | Women need to be careful during menopause! Why does the risk of developing diabetes increase?

 Here are some tips to ensure your exercise is effective:

-Aerobic exercise: Aerobic exercise such as walking, jogging, swimming, and cycling improves cardiovascular fitness and burns calories.
+Aerobic exercise: Aerobic exercises such as walking, jogging, swimming, and cycling are effective for improving cardiovascular function and burning calories.

-Strength training: Strength training is recommended two to three times a week to build muscle mass and increase basal metabolic rate.
-Bodyweight exercises and light dumbbell exercises are effective.
+Strength training: It is recommended to incorporate strength training 2-3 times a week to increase muscle mass and boost basal metabolism.
+Bodyweight exercises and exercises using light dumbbells are effective.

 Flexibility and balance: Yoga and Pilates improve flexibility and balance and also help reduce stress.